mtimothy-vldb/DBSEE/README.md

 ![logo](https://vldbsolutions.com/img/VLDB-DBSee.png)

-The team at VLDB have been acquiring and modifying Teradata best practice beliefs since 1989.
+The team at VLDB have been developing Teradata best practice beliefs since 1989.

 DBSee represents the Teradata best practice beliefs that can be checked for programmatically.
 DBSee consists of a set of SQL scripts developed by VLDB that run against the Teradata data dictionary.
 Each script can be used to inform a user of the current state of their Teradata system.